Kyle Tucker Player Props: Astros vs. Rays

-The Houston Astros and Kyle Tucker (.412 slugging percentage over his past 10 games, including one homer), battle starter Taj Bradley and the Tampa Bay Rays at Tropicana Field, Monday at 6:40 PM ET.
+The Houston Astros and Kyle Tucker (.394 slugging percentage over his past 10 games, including one homer), take on starting pitcher Drew Rasmussen and the Tampa Bay Rays at Tropicana Field, Tuesday at 6:40 PM ET.

-He had two hits (going 2-for-3) in his last appearance against the Braves.
+In his previous game he had a hitless performance (0-for-2 with an RBI) against the Rays.

 Kyle Tucker Game Info & Props vs. the Rays